neilrajan797/Data-Modeling-and-Analysis-for-Complex-Systems/README.md

 ## Repository Structure

 - `/src` – core simulation code for 1D and 2D HMF.
-- `/notebooks` – Jupyter notebooks with visualizations and analysis.
-- `/docs` – full thesis write-up and derivations.
 - `README.md` – project overview (this file).

 ---